francojra/francojra/README.md

 #### Qualifications and experiences:
 - I work as a lecturer of programming for [Beta Analítica](https://betaanalitica.com.br/) company;
 - I am a co-organizer at [R-Ladies Natal](https://www.instagram.com/rladiesnatal/) community;
-- I have experience in R and Python languages;
+- Experience in R and Python languages;
-- Interest in developing interactive applications with Shiny
+- Developing interactive applications with Shiny;
+- Document creation with R Markdown;
-- I have interest in HTML, CSS and JavaScript languages;
+- Interest in HTML and CSS languages;
-- I have experience in preparation of sites and blogs using Quarto software in RStudio;
+- Experience in preparation of sites and blogs using Quarto software in RStudio;
-- I have experience in production graphs and statistical analysis with tidyverse in R;
+- Experience in production graphs and statistical analysis with tidyverse in R;
-- I have a bachelor of science degree in Ecology, a master's degree in Forests sciences, and a Ph.D. in Ecology at [UFRN](https://www.ufrn.br/).
+- Bachelor of science degree in Ecology, a master's degree in Forests sciences, and a Ph.D. in Ecology at [UFRN](https://www.ufrn.br/).

 ***